 Mr. Puth regularly advises clients regarding all aspects their employment relationships and their legal rights, including potential discrimination claims, terms of separation from employment, employment contracts, and severance negotiations.
 Mr. Puth also counsels employees who are facing unfair treatment or other difficulties in the workplace.
 Mr. Puth served as counsel to the plaintiff class in Hartman v.
-Powell, a gender discrimination class action that garnered the largest award in the history of the Civil Rights Act, and was awarded the 2000 Trial Lawyer of the Year award by Trial Lawyers for Public Justice for his work as co-counsel on that landmark case.
+Powell, a gender discrimination class action that garnered the largest award in the history of the Civil Rights Act, and was awarded the 2000 Trial Lawyer of the Year award by Trial Lawyers for Public Justice for his work on that landmark case.
 Mr. Puth has for years been selected for inclusion by Super Lawyers and by Best Lawyers for his work representing employees in the Washington, DC region, and is rated by Martindale-Hubbell as “AV Preeminent,” the highest attorney peer review rating.

-Mr. Puth is President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of over 360 members dedicated to the representation of employees and to the advancement of employee rights.
+Mr. Puth is Past President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of attorneys dedicated to the representation of employees and to the advancement of employee rights.
 He has served on MWELA's board since 1998 and is a long-standing and active member of the National Employment Lawyers Association (NELA).
 Mr. Puth has worked continually to advance the interests of the plaintiffs' employment law bar, including by leading and directing continuing education programs, by writing and filing amicus curiae briefs with area courts and the United States Supreme Court, and by working to increase dialogue among employment law practitioners in the region.
 Mr. Puth received his J.D. from the Georgetown University Law Center in 1992.
 Prior to law school, Mr. Puth received his B.A. from the University of Colorado in 1981, and was then employed as an advocate for civil rights and the environment with non-profit organizations and for United States Congressman John Conyers, Jr.